Our Favorite Things

 Onnno Loncheria- a short walk from the hotel.
 Delicious baking, innovative foods.
 Breakfast or Lunch.

 Onnno Panaderia- Same owners as Onnno Luncheria.
 A short walk.
-Excellent pastries, bread and coffees.
+Excellent pastries, bread and coffees

 Mezcalerias